Adarsh-singh-2002/DSA_/dynamic_programming/0README_DP.md

 >Longest Increasing Subsequence

 Given an array of integers, find the length of the longest (strictly) increasing subsequence from the given array.

+>Longest Common Substring

+Given two strings.
+The task is to find the length of the longest common substring.

+Example 1:

+Input: S1 = "ABCDGH", S2 = "ACDGHR", n = 6, m = 6
+Output: 4
+Explanation: The longest common substring is "CDGH" which has length 4.